Policy & Guidance for Branch Negotiators

 Emails are a medium of communication and together with modern technology have become a ubiquitous part of our working lives, and increasingly, in workers’ personal lives.
 Over-use of emails generate ‘long hours’ working and a failure to ‘disconnect’ from work.
 These have been shown to adversely affect the health and mortality of workers, workplace relationships and to reduce the quality of work.
 The adoption of emails as the standard communication means has been rapid and email protocols/policies have been slow to develop, possibly as it has taken time for workers and employers to understand the risks associated with email working.

-The new advice to members, which complements a model staff email policy that the EIS is seeking to agree with University employers, is designed to help members to manage work emails so that their work-life balance and health is improved.
+This advice to members, which complements a model staff email policy that the EIS is seeking to agree with University employers, is designed to help members to manage work emails so that their work-life balance and health is improved.
 This advice should not lead to any detriment in the quality of members’ work, indeed, ultimately, in the long term it may also improve members’ work too.

 Universities, as employers, have a duty of care towards their staff and we would not expect any employers to object to the advice set out below.

 - Do not routinely read or write emails outwith your normal working hours.
 The EIS advises you to “disconnect” from your work.
 The normal weeknight or weekend should not involve reading or writing emails.
 Clearly, in exceptional circumstances or during short intense periods of work this may be necessary, but this should not be the norm.